Salad Dressings

 Kiwi Dressing

-salad sauce raw veg vegan
+salad dressing raw veg vegan

 Peel and crush the kiwis with some mixed coloured peppercorns, salt and a few Jamaican allspice in a pestle.
-It's best to use over-ripe kiwis which mash up easily.

 Grind in some garlic cloves, mix with the juice of an orange, olive oil and a drizzle of chilli oil for pep.